The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Results

 Lastly, we re-examine Eq. \ref{eq1} on subsets of the ridesourcing trip data to investigate the heterogeneous impact of the congestion tax on ridesourcing demand across different travel distances.
 To this end, we first determine four intervals by using the 25th, 50th, and 75th percentiles of travel distances of all ridesourcing trips as cutoffs, which are in turn used to divide the ridesourcing trip data into four subsets with different travel distances.
-Then, we separately perform DID analysis on the four subsets to examine the impacts of the congestion tax on PUDO of single, sharing-authorized, sharing-matched, and all trips.
+Then, we separately perform DID analysis on the four subsets to examine the impacts of the congestion tax on PUDOs of single, sharing-authorized, sharing-matched, and all trips.
 The estimated coefficients of TREAT×POST, which represent the impact of the congestion tax, are displayed in Fig. \ref{fig:fig8}.
-We find that for PUDO of single and all trips, the estimated coefficients are significantly negative in four subsets.
+We find that for PUDOs of single and all trips, the estimated coefficients are significantly negative in four subsets.
 Meanwhile, the magnitude of the estimated coefficients decreases as the trip distance grows.
-As for PUDO of sharing-authorized and sharing-matched trips, the estimated coefficients are all significantly positive (except for PUDO of the sharing-matched trips with a distance less than 1.7 miles) in four subsets.
+As for PUDOs of sharing-authorized and sharing-matched trips, the estimated coefficients are all significantly positive (except for PUDOs of the sharing-matched trips with a distance of less than 1.7 miles) in four subsets.
 And the magnitude of the estimated coefficients decreases as the trip distance grows, too.
-Overall, the results suggest that the congestion tax has a larger reduction impact on the demand for short single trips.
-The incentive impact of the congestion tax is also greater on demand for short sharing-authorized trips as well as short sharing-matched trips.
-As a combined result, the congestion tax generates a sizeable impact on reducing ridesourcing demand with short travel distances, whereas such impact is gradually attenuated as the travel distance increases.
+Overall, the results indicate that the congestion tax generates a sizeable impact on reducing ridesourcing demand with short travel distances, whereas such impact is gradually attenuated as the travel distance increases. \xzhangadd{This finding is intuitive and straightforward.
+Since the per-trip surcharge represents a larger proportion of the fare for short trips than for long trips, short trips may be particularly sensitive to it.}